Alberta

 Local Histories, Other Publications

-I’m advised this is the new home of the local histories that were once housed on RootsWeb.
+The University of Calgary, once home to Peel’s Prairie Provinces, offloaded its digital archive.
+The Internet Archive is the home of the local histories that were once housed at the Uof C, and before that, RootsWeb.
 Local histories are such an important resource for the prairie genealogist I wrote 3 blog posts about them.
 See Genealogy gold, part 1.

 Newspapers